Virtual-Machine/db_performance_research/README.md

 Python, Lua, Nim, Java, Kotlin, Swift, Javascript, Shell

-### Official Target Comparisons
+### Official Implementation Comparisons

 #### C
-- Suspected to be the fastest, chosen to represent the high water mark.
+- Using libPQ

 #### Golang
-- Fellow compiled language, chosen to represent a language expected to perform similar to Crystal.
+- Using lib-PQ

 #### Crystal
-- Main focus of this research.
+- Using Crystal-PG
+- Using Crystal-PQ

 #### Ruby
-- Interpreted language that is similar in syntax to Crystal, and the minimum standard of performance needed to meet expectations.
+- Using pg gem

 Feedback is welcome in the issues.
 Feel free to leave comments or concerns.

+### Caveats
+- C implementation very likely could be improved further.
+- Could possibly enable faster optimizations for C binary.
+- Currently only tests synchronous, non-concurrent requests.
+- Go and Crystal are using connection pools
+- Crystal's connection pool is configured to handle 1 max connection

 ### Structure